Scientific: Yucca pallida

 USDA 7-11

-Temperature: Tolerant, hardy to 0oF.
+Temperature: Tolerant of heat to 118oF, hardy to 0oF.

-Soil: Like other yuccas, pale yucca must have a well drained soil to grow well.
+Soil: Like other yuccas, pale yucca MUST have a well-drained soil to grow well.

 Pruning: Remove the flower stalks after bloom.